In this article, I will explain how to store crypto assets and NFT.

 Also, if the device fails for some reason, the stored crypto assets will not be lost due to the failure.
 If the “recovery phrase (private key)” set before starting to use the device is stored securely, it can be restored using that key.

-How to store NFT to Ledger
+How to store NFT (common to Ledger Nano series)

 This section explains the actual procedure for sending NFT purchased on OpenSea to Ledger, so let’s go through it together.